gregist/gregist.github.io/about.md

 ---
 layout: page
-title: About Gregist
+title: About Me
 permalink: /about/
 ---

-Physics, Linux, Poetry.
+*Physics, Linux, Poetry.*